 KS3 (Age 11 to 14)

-Discover the surprising and diverse range of soldiers who contributed to the British First World War effort in East Africa.
+Discover the diverse range of soldiers who contributed to the British First World War effort in East Africa.

 "First time @NAM_London today.
 Thoroughly enjoyed it.
 Thought the presentation & interpretation made the subject accessible..."